-Software Verification
+Software Integrity and Authenticity Verification

-The concept of software verification (verifying the identity of the software source and the integrity of the software obtained from the software source) is a key control in preventing the introduction of malware or counterfeit software.
+The concept of software verification (verifying the identity of the software source and the integrity and authenticityof the software obtained from the software source) is a key control in preventing the introduction of malware or counterfeit software.
 This objective is intended to reduce the likelihood that an attacker could exploit legitimate vendor patch management processes to deliver compromised software updates or patches to a BES Cyber System.
 The intent of the SDT is for Responsible Entities to provide controls for verifying the baseline elements that are updated by vendors.
 It is important to note that this is not limited to only security patches.
+That is why the requirement was not placed in CIP-007 - Security Patch Management.

 NIST SP-800-161 includes a number of security controls, which, when taken together, reduce the probability of a successful "Watering Hole" or similar cyber attack in the industrial control system environment and thus could assist in addressing this objective.
-For example, in the System and Information Integrity (SI) control family, control SI-7 suggests users obtain software directly from the developer and verify the integrity of the software using controls such as digital signatures.
-In the Configuration Management (CM) control family, control CM-5(3) requires that the information system prevent the installation of firmware or software without the verification that the component has been digitally signed to ensure that the hardware and software components are genuine and valid.
+For example, in the System and Information Integrity (SI) control family, control SI-7 suggests that the integrity of information systems and obtainingusers obtain software directly from the developer and verify the integrity of the software using controls such as digital signatures.
+In the Configuration Management (CM) control family, control CM-5(3) requires that the information system prevent the installation of firmware of or software without the verification that the component has been digitally signed to ensure that the hardware and software components are genuine and valid.
 NIST SP-800-161, while not meant to be definitive, provides examples of controls for addressing this objective.
 Other controls also could meet this objective.